schmidda/ukkonen-suffixtree/README.md

 http://programmerspatch.blogspot.com.au/2013/02/ukkonens-suffix-tree-algorithm.html.
 As explained there the tree.c file can be replaced by a faster implementation, e.g. one that uses small hash tables for large nodes.
-The supplied implmentation uses linked lists which is adequate for testing and demonstration purposes.
+The supplied implementation uses linked lists which is adequate for testing and demonstration purposes.